Stuyk/altv-greenscreener/README.md

 Screenshots will be output to `screenshots`.

+# Option 1 - Let Stuyk Process Them

+Pay me and I'll process the images for you in a timely manner.

+# Option 2 - Further Processing

+Not accurate, not great, but it'll work.

 ## Further Processing

 Use the [https://github.com/danielgatis/rembg](https://github.com/danielgatis/rembg) repository to process image backgrounds and remove them.